-There are a few important things that you need to bring to Australia.
+There are a few important things that you need to bring to enter Australia and start university.

 Don’t forget to check your airline's maximum luggage allowance, to avoid paying excess charges.